Wootric/slate/source/includes/_end_users.md

 Parameter | Description
 --------- | -----------
-EMAIL | End User's Email Address last_surveyed (optional) | Date of last survey for the end user (UNIX Timestamp) external_created_at (optional) | Date of creation of the end user in external application (UNIX Timestamp) properties (optional) | Hash of additional properties
+email | End user's email address last_surveyed (optional) | Date of last survey for the end user (UNIX Timestamp) external_created_at (optional) | Date of creation of the end user in external application (UNIX Timestamp) properties (optional) | Hash of additional properties